04 Nov HOUSEFLIES

 Figure 1.
 Graphical scheme of the launch of a HOUSEFLIES cluster of radiosondes (in blue) on an urban site, launched for environmental monitoring purposes.

-The primary applications are twofold:
+The primary applications are two-fold:

 (i) Introducing a novel method of observation and scientific instrumentation for atmospheric physics, particularly within the terrestrial boundary layer and associated cloud formations